 Who is eligible to apply for TheDream.US National Scholarship at Cabrini?

-- intend to enroll full-time in a Cabrini bachelor’s degree program in the fall, spring, or summer of the upcoming academic year.
+- Intend to enroll full-time in a bachelor’s degree program at Cabrini University in Fall 2023 or Spring 2024.

 How do I apply?

 - Late April: Scholarship awards announced

 *Students must be accepted to Cabrini prior to May 8 in order to accept the scholarship.

 You do not need to disclose your immigration or legal status to apply.

 How do I know if I am eligible to complete the FAFSA as a Domestic, Non-US Citizen?

 For questions about eligibility for FAFSA as a Non-US Citizen, please see https://studentaid.gov/understand-aid/eligibility/requirements/non-us-citizens.

 What does the Scholarship cover?